Sawney Bean, one of the most terrifying figures in English folklore, may actually just be a product of anti-Scot propaganda.

 “It’s like calling a cartoon Irishman Paddy.
 The Sawney story was a dig at Scots – a people so barbarous they could produce a monster like Sawney, who lived in a cave and ate people.”

-Regardless, the tale of Sawney Bean would go on to inspire horror for years to come, the most well-known being the Wes Craven cult classic The Hills Have Eyes.
+Regardless of knowing the full truth around this family, the tale of Sawney Bean would go on to inspire horror for years to come, the most well-known being the Wes Craven cult classic The Hills Have Eyes.